zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-google.md

 Lives without a mind.

 [APZ 157.3] (# apz157.3) # apz157.3 .ref .apz} "Ear cover from village story
-Does ”is a rural story told to twenty-two beast stories.
+Does "is a rural story told to twenty-two beast stories.
 Fear of kings, of thieves, of nobles, of armies
 Of, warAbout food, about food, about drinks, about clothes, Village about planes, couches, series, scents, relatives